 Property owners in the affordable multifamily sector must navigate complex debt structures and arduous project development processes to finance and complete energy efficiency upgrades.
-Even prior to launching the IRBD promotion in Q1 2022, staff had determined that the credit enhancement alone could not sufficiently reduce interest rates to make energy efficiency projects feasible for these types of properties; the experience of the promotion, which concluded in Q2 2022 with no projects enrolled, indicates that reducing the interest rate further still does not resolve all the challenges of these projects.
+In Q1 2022 staff launched a pilot interest rate buy-down (IRBD) promotion to test whether reduced interest rates could spur project uptake.
+Even before launching the promotion, staff had determined that the credit enhancement alone could not sufficiently reduce interest rates to make energy efficiency projects feasible for these types of properties; the experience of the promotion, which concluded in Q2 2022 with no projects enrolled, indicates that reducing the interest rates even further does not resolve all the challenges of these projects.

-In light of these learnings, in Q4 staff began exploring options for incorporating the GoGreen Multifamily program into the GoGreen Business program to streamline administration and simplify messaging while continuing to serve the affordable multifamily sector.
-Concurrently with these efforts, staff has continued to maintain communications with Program partners to work towards facilitating projects.
+In light of these discoveries, in Q4 staff began exploring options for incorporating the GoGreen Multifamily program into the GoGreen Business program to streamline administration and simplify messaging while continuing to serve the affordable multifamily sector.
+These explorations continued in Q2 2023.
+Concurrently with these efforts, staff has continued to maintain communications with Program partners to work toward facilitating projects.